serokell/blog-posts/whats-that-typeclass-Foldable/article.md

   | Leaf
 ```

 Imagine that we want to reduce the whole tree to just one value.
 We could sum values of nodes, multiply them, or perform any other binary operation.
-So,it's reasonable to define a folding function that matches your goals.
+So, it's reasonable to define a folding function that matches your goals.
 We suggest you try to implement `Foldable` instance on your own; it's one of the exercises below.
 Take into account that to define `foldr`, we need to go through the tree's elements from right to left — from right subtree to left subtree through the non-leaf node connecting them.

-## Minimal Complete Definition of `Foldable` typeclass
+## Minimal complete definition of `Foldable` typeclass

 ### `foldMap`